-- 1. Municipal buildings power and lighting upgrade contractor was not able to start works due to having to import the generator. - 2.
+- 1. Municipal buildings power and lighting upgrade contractor was not able to start works (had to import the generator), and the work was scheduled outside of chamber use. - 2.
 Commercial property renewals Project was cancelled as part of capital reductions and because Council was selling 18-24 Durham Street. - General property renewals lack of contractor availability work will be done next financial year.
 Gladstone Road property was purchased as part of a roading project to bypass the area of Gladstone road that is frequently affected by landslides. - 5.
 Tararua Industrial Development project was cancelled as part of a capital spend reduction initiative.